dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 10/25
 1. Focus on the Time-based Delivery Map.
 The system overview should be only on this part.
-2. Applications should only be discussed in the Introduction.
-3. Data Processing should be discussed in the Discussion part.
+2. Data Processing should be discussed in the Discussion part.
-4. Data Collection should be discussed in the Implementation part.
+3. Data Collection should be discussed in the Implementation part.
-5. Two main part: edge estimation, point estimation.
+4. Two main part: edge estimation, point estimation.
-6. Clarify challenges: spatial and temporal data missing and error.
+5. Clarify challenges: spatial and temporal data missing and error.
 Spatial inconsistency can be corrected using POI correction.
 Temporal inconsistency can be corrected using other methods.
-7. POI correction must be included in this paper.
+6. POI correction must be included in this paper.
-8. We should articulate the difference with other time estimation methods.
+7. We should articulate the difference with other time estimation methods.

-2. New idea: Data Complementing in Rider System.
+8. New idea: Data Complementing in Rider System.
 (Tackeling base data problem (missing value and unreliable value).
 Performance can be evaluated using standard ML algorithm.)(Data redundancy and data validation.)

 10/24/17
-1. Is it possible to use Deep Reinforcement Learning in order dispatching?
-2. Rider's decision is related to both distance and order.
+1. Rider's decision is related to both distance and order.
 We are building this relation.

 10/23/17
 1. Try use event table to extrace the single rider's travelling time between restaurants.